 Pediatric Billing Services in Ohio

-Ohio's pediatric practices face unique billing challenges shaped by Medical Mutual of Ohio / Anthem's commercial rules, Ohio Medicaid requirements, and CGS Administrators Medicare policies.
+Ohio's pediatric practices face unique billing challenges shaped by Medical Mutual of Ohio (statewide) and Anthem BCBS's commercial rules, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) requirements, and CGS Administrators (Jurisdiction 15) Medicare policies.
 Our AAPC-certified coders specialize in both OH payer rules and pediatric coding complexity.

 AAPC Certified